- Covered the Nonprofit rate

 - Issued as self-adhesive in 1996

 Set: American Scene

 Value: 5¢, Nonprofit Rate

-Issue Date: March 10, 1995
+First Day of Issue: March 10, 1995

-City: State College, PA
+First Day City: State College, Pennsylvania

+The first stamps in the series were issued by March 10 1995, along with the American Transportation series.
 These two series, as well as the American Culture Series, were created for 1995 as part of the USPS process of converting its service-inscribed stamps for discounted bulk mail to non-denominational postage.
 Bulk mailers could buy the appropriate stamps at a fixed price, affix them to their mail, and then pay the difference between the cost of the stamps and current postage when they mailed them out.
 This was done so that new stamps wouldn’t need to be created when rates changed.

 According to the USPS, the American Scenes Series would “highlight features of scenes and not the sweeping scenes [as seen] on the scenic America and America the Beautiful Postcard Series.”

 History the stamp represents: East and West Mitten Buttes, the inspiration for this stamp, are found in Monument Valley Navajo Tribal Park in Arizona.
 When observed from the south, these buttes look like giant mittens.
 Each one is over 6,000 feet in height.